necoma/agurim/src/README.md

   + `-h`: Display help information and exit.

   + `-i interval`:
     Specify the aggregation interval in seconds.
+Zero interval means the entire duration of the input.
-    Default is 60 (60 seconds).
+    Default is 0.

   + `-m byte|packet`:
     Specify the aggregation criteria.
 The value is either 'byte' or 'packet'.